-Make Study Time a Part of Your Daily Routine
+#4 – Make Study Time a Part of Your Daily Routine

 If cramming all of your study time into a few long days isn’t working for you then it’s time to try something new (and way less stressful).
 Make time for studying every single day, with or without exams coming up.

 Remember that consistency is key and once you start getting into good study habits, it will become a routine and that you will be able to maintain throughout the school year.
+Self-discipline is key.

 Some people work best in the mornings, and others, at night.
 If you’re unsure when you work best, try studying at different times of the day to see which suits you and your body clock best.

 Make sure you build flexibility into your schedule.
 Your calendar and schedule will change because of unforeseen events.
 Be ready to plan around some things that come your way and still make time to study.

-How to Structure Your Daily Study Routine
+#5 – How to Structure Your Daily Study Routine

-Try starting with watching or attending your lectures, and then doing an additional 1-3 hours of personal study (with breaks) to reflect and review notes on those lectures.
+Start with watching or attending your lectures, and then doing an additional one to three hours of personal study (with breaks) to review your notes on those lectures.

-Good Study Habit #5 - Establish a Study Zone
+#6 – Establish a Study Zone

 If there is too much going on at your house then maybe it’s time to think about going to the library or a coffee bar and using headphones.

 Make sure you have the necessary items with you when you study.
-You’ll need a desk that’s big enough to spread your books, laptop, paper and supplies.
+You’ll need a desk that’s big enough to spread your books, laptop, paper, and supplies.

 Using the best study lighting is also important for everyone when studying.
 If you want to preserve your eyesight and maximize your time and energy, then choose lighting that will not cause eyestrain or fatigue so you can keep your study session effective at any time of the day.

-It’s best to find not just one place to study, but at least 2 or 3.
+It’s best to find not just one place to study, but at least two or three additional options.
 This way, you will have a backup plan in case your main study area can’t be used.

-Helpful study tips to get the most out of your study session:
+Also, here are a few helpful study tips to get the most out of your study session:

 One way to make prioritizing your tasks simple is to organize your study notes by using colors or labels.
 Whether you use an online notebook or a binder, developing your own color-coding system will help you (and your thoughts) get organized.